Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/PodDisruptionBudget.md

 **Question:** How do PDBs help in managing involuntary disruptions such as hardware failures?

 **Answer:** While PDBs primarily protect against voluntary disruptions, they also help manage the impact of involuntary disruptions.
 By ensuring a minimum number of pods remain available, PDBs provide a buffer that can help absorb the impact of unexpected failures.
-For example, if a node fails and you have a PDB that specifies a minimum of 3 available pods, Kubernetes will try to reschedule the affected pods to maintain the desired availability.
+- For example, if a node fails and you have a PDB that specifies a minimum of 3 available pods, Kubernetes will try to reschedule the affected pods to maintain the desired availability.

 ### **Consequences of Not Setting a PDB**

 1. **Increased Risk of Downtime:**
-   - Without a PDB, there is no mechanism to limit the number of pods that can be disrupted simultaneously.

 2. **Uncontrolled Disruptions:**
-   - Voluntary disruptions such as node maintenance, cluster upgrades, or scaling operations can proceed without regard to the application's availability requirements.

 3. **Impact on Stateful Applications:**
    - For stateful applications that require a certain number of instances to maintain quorum (e.g., databases like etcd, ZooKeeper), not having a PDB can lead to a loss of quorum, making the application unable to process writes.
 4. **Increased Latency and Performance Degradation:**
-   - If too many pods are disrupted at once, the remaining pods may become overloaded.

-### **Considerations for Critical Applications**

-1. **Define Availability Requirements:**
-   - Understand the minimum number of pods that must be available to maintain the desired level of service.
-This helps in setting appropriate values for `minAvailable` or `maxUnavailable` in the PDB.

-2. **Use PDBs with Appropriate Controllers:**
-   - Ensure that PDBs are applied to deployments, stateful sets, or other controllers managing the critical application pods.

-3. **Combine with Other High Availability Strategies:**
-   - Use PDBs in conjunction with other strategies such as anti-affinity rules, multi-zone deployments, and replication to enhance the overall availability and resilience of the application.
 ## Differences Between Pod Disruption Budgets (PDBs) and Max Surge in Deployments